 Additionally, STAs with dot11InterworkingServiceActivated equal to true, receiving Probe Request frames containing an Interworking field in the Extended Capabilities element set to 1 shall examine the Interworking element in the received Probe Request frame and respond with a probe response only if

-The HESSID field, if present in the Interworking element, is the wildcard HESSID or the HESSID of the STA, and
+The Exclusion List does not include the HESSID of the STA in the HESSID List element if the Exclusion List is present in the Probe Request and the dot11FILSActivated is true, and the HESSID field, if present in the Interworking element, is the wildcard HESSID or the HESSID of the STA, and

 The Access Network Type field in the Interworking element is the wildcard Access Network Type or the Access Network Type of the STA.

+Note that if Mesh ID elements or SSID elements are included in the Exclusion List element in the Probe Request frame, and if the Substring Supported subfield of the SubstringInfo field in the Exclusion List is equal to 1 and the Substring Type subfield of the SubstringInfo field in the Exclusion List is equal to 1, 2, or 3, then the Mesh IDs or SSIDs used in the Exclusion List are the substrings of the actual Mesh IDs or BSSIDs that indicate the STAs that should respond with the Probe Request frame.
+In such cases, all the SSIDs or Mesh IDs whose substrings match with the substrings in the Mesh ID elements or SSID elements in the Exclusion List are regarded as if they are included in the Exclusion List.
+The detailed interpretation of the Substring Type subfield is described in Table 8-x.

 Only APs and STAs in an IBSS or in an MBSS respond to probe requests.
 A result of the procedures defined in this subclause is that in each infrastructure BSS and IBSS there is at least one STA that is awake at any given time to receive and respond to probe requests.
 In an MBSS, STAs might not be awake at any given time to respond to probe requests.
 In an infrastructure BSS or in an IBSS, a STA that sent a Beacon frame shall remain in the Awake state and shall respond to probe requests, subject to criteria in the next paragraph, until a Beacon frame with the current BSSID is received.
 If the STA is contained within an AP, it shall remain in the Awake state and always respond to probe requests, subject to criteria in the next paragraph.
 There may be more than one STA in an IBSS that responds to any given probe request, particularly in cases where more than one STA transmitted a Beacon frame following the most recent TBTT, either due to not receiving successfully a previous Beacon frame or due to collisions between beacon transmissions.